Convert WAV to MP3 on Mac: 3 Methods

 | Stereo music bed | MP3 192 kbps or VBR q2 |

-| Further size cut after MP3 | See compress MP3 on Mac |
+| Still too large after MP3 | compress MP3 on Mac |

-On Mac, M4A is often the better default than MP3.
-Convert to MP3 only when the recipient requires it.
 See compress audio files on Mac for format overview.
 For lossless archives already in FLAC, see FLAC to MP3 on Mac .

-afconvert for M4A on Mac
+Method 2: afconvert for M4A

-afconvert -d aac -f m4af -b 128000 interview.wav interview.m4a
+afconvert -d aac -f m4af -b 128000 interview.wav interview.m4a| Flag | Plain meaning |

 |---|---|